Home Page

 Willow Class (Y6)

 Welcome to Year 6!
-Willow Class are taught by Miss Sheardown with Mrs Woolsey, Mrs Connolly and Miss Smith as our wonderful teaching assistants.
+Willow Class are taught by Miss Sheardown and Mrs Woolsey.

 Our homework is set weekly on a Friday and is due in by the following Wednesday.